Please ensure Javascript is enabled for purposes of website accessibility Page 2: Accessible Educational Materials

 ✅

 Based on her preferences, Gema is most likely to access materials in braille format.
 However, there may be times when Gema would benefit from listening to text read aloud using audio or digital text formats.
-Large print would not be recommended due to Gema’s reported eye strain.
+Although Gema may use large print for certain tasks, it might not be the best option due to her reported eye strain.

 Thomas is a fifth grader who has cerebral palsy and uses a power wheelchair with a joystick.
 Thomas has difficulty interacting with physical books on his own, so he relies on someone to hold his book open and turn the pages.
 Alternatively, Thomas can access and control a computer or tablet using assistive technology.